You need a loan but keep getting denied: What now?

 Does getting denied a loan hurt my credit?

-A hard inquiry into your credit history, which most lenders make when you apply for a loan, will impact your credit score by up to five points.
+A hard inquiry into your credit history, which most lenders make when you apply for a loan, will reduce your credit score by up to five points.
 Your credit report may show any hard inquiries made in the past 2 years.

 Why did my loan get denied with good credit?